DPDK/dpdk/doc/guides/nics/mlx5.rst

 - Inner RSS for VXLAN frames is not supported yet.
 - Hardware checksum RX offloads for VXLAN inner header are not supported yet.
+- For secondary process:

   - Forked secondary process not supported.
+  - All mempools must be initialized before rte_eth_dev_start().

 - Flow pattern without any specific vlan will match for vlan packets as well:

   When VLAN spec is not specified in the pattern, the matching rule will be created with VLAN as a wild card.